 - Own transport – Incoterms 2010 assumed that all transport would be undertaken by a third party.
 Incoterms 2020 recognises the concept of own transport.

-- FCA, FOB and bills of lading – FCA obligates the seller effectively up to the point that the goods are delivered to the quayside; FOB is still widely used (incorrectly) to undertake the same function.
-FCA is preferential for the seller given that it does not include the risk associated with loading the cargo onto the ship.
-Delivery is assumed at the point that the cargo is delivered to the named place.
+- FCA, FOB and bills of lading – FCA obligates the seller effectively up to the point that the goods are delivered to the carrier; FOB is still widely used (incorrectly) to undertake the same function.
+FCA is preferential for the seller given that it does not include the risk associated with for example, loading the cargo onto or transporting the cargo to the ship or other means of transport.
+Delivery is assumed at the point that the cargo is delivered to the carrier at the named place (either loaded on to the collecting means of transport at the seller’s premises or at the carrier’s premises ready for unloading by the carrier).
 This can in practice give rise to difficulties in terms of payment, however, for example where a letter of credit requires an on-board bill of lading.
 Incoterms 2020 adopts further language under the FCA term to allow the seller to require the buyer to procure an on-board bill of lading to alleviate this issue.

 The Incoterms® Rules are protected by copyright owned by ICC.
 Further information on the Incoterm® Rules may be obtained from the ICC website iccwbo.org.
 Incoterms® and the Incoterms® 2020 logo are trademarks of ICC.
 Use of these trademarks does not imply association with, approval of or sponsorship by ICC unless specifically stated above.